ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 #### Components

-1. **GUI**: user logs into SCRTSybil web application through third party authenticators.
-Users will then log into their SCRT wallet, and also have at their disposal a profile and account balance.
-The front end will be built on React.js.
+1. **GUI**: user logs into SCRTSybil web application by authenticating with an existing wallet such as Keplr or Ledger.
+A user should therefore have a wallet + SCRT public address with some minimium balance (TBD) in order to proceed in calculating a credit score for themselves.
+Once logged into SCRTSybil, a user will be able to create a lightweight profile and view their account balance.
+The core purpose of the web app however is to provide users with an <60 second experience, guided by a wizard,  wherby they can authenticate with the SCRTSybil-integated 3rd parties which then computes their score.
+Their score (and historical scores will be stored in the web app (ReactJS)

 2. **Restful API**: Python (Flask) + webhook framework with public APIs that can be used.
-In most cases, we will use OAuth, and in all other cases, we will use a one-time-only key.
-This environment will manage the integration among wallet, external parties, credit score module, and the smart contract compiler.
+The SCRTSybil API is the heartbeat through which data transfer is taking place both from interacting with 3rd party SDKs but also for passing on retrived data to the credit scoring module.
+Note that the goal is not to store any senstive data, but rather store the computed score and encrypted sources of data on SCRT.

 3. **Credit Score Module**: credit score algorithm integrating at least these 5 weighted metrics.
 Metrics were adapted from the factors used by the three largest American consumer credit reporting agencies: Equifax, Experian, and TransUnion.
 Transaction History (txn counts + txn volume)